Jump to Content

 The land use planning process is the key tool that the BLM uses to protect resources and designate uses on BLM-administered lands.
 These plans help ensure that the public lands are managed in accordance with applicable laws and regulations under the principles of multiple use and sustained yield, recognizing the Nation's need for domestic sources of minerals, food, timber, and fiber while protecting the quality of scientific, scenic, historical, ecological, environmental, air and atmospheric, water, and archaeological values.

-For more information on this topic, visit RMPs and BLM Planning Criteria.
+For more information on this topic, visit Land Use Plans and BLM Planning Criteria.

 Back to Top

-What alternatives will be analyzed in the Solar Energy Development PEIS?
+What alternatives are being analyzed in the Solar PEIS?

 Back to Top